Review unit provided by UGEE

 Line transition from thin to thick is smooth.
 Curves are smooth.
 Line consistency is good.
 It's easy to maintain line thickness with consistent pressure.

 Pressure works fine with Adobe Illustrator

 Tilt sensitivity works well with Krita

 Pressure sensitivity works well with Affinity Photo and Designer.

 Clip Studio Paint works well.

-While the UGEE M708 is almost 7 years old at the time of this review, it's still a good performer.
+The original UGEE M708 is almost 7 years old at the time of this review.
+This is the third version and it's still a good performer.
 The design looks a bit dated that's all.

 One area of concern is with the tapered strokes if you use Photoshop on Windows.
 Other than that, the line quality is pretty good with other drawing software.

 + Good drawing performance

 - Strokes don't taper as smoothly with Photoshop (Win) compared to other drawing apps